Sheaf homology of hyperplane arrangements, Boolean covers and exterior powers: Introduction

 where $\chi^{({j})}_{L}(t)$ is the $j$-th derivative of the characteristic polynomial of $L$. \end{theoremnine}

-The case $j=1$ reproduces the main result of \cite{EverittTurner19a} and the appearance there of the derivative of the characteristic polynomial is expanded to the appearance of its higher derivatives related to the dimensions of the higher exterior powers.
+The case $j=1$ reproduces the main result of \cite{EverittTurner19a}, and the appearance there of the $\beta$-invariant of the arrangement is expanded to the appearance of higher derivatives of the characteristic polynomial that are related to the dimensions of the higher exterior powers.
 The graded Euler characteristic of this (bi-graded) homology is (see Corollary \ref{exterior:eulerchar:sheaf})

 The homology $\HS * (L\kern-1pt\setminus \kern-1pt \0;\Lambda^\blob F)$ can thus be interpreted as a categorification of the characteristic polynomial of the hyperplane arrangement, although we do not pursue this point of view.
 We extend the results above to non-essential arrangements in Theorem \ref{exterior:sheaf-non-essential}.